kibarrarra/prose-forge/config/voice_specs/lotm_o3_1.md

     - "Does tension rise or release intentionally?"
     - "Have I earned the joke / meta aside here?"

+  meta_approach:
+  philosophy: "Klein KNOWS he's in a web novel situation"
+  execution: |
+    ✓ "At least transmigrators usually get a system or something" ✓ "This felt like chapter one of every web novel he'd read" ✗ "The cosmic irony of fiction becoming reality" (too pretentious)

+  thought_progression: |
+    - Initial confusion/pain (keep brief)
+    - Realization moments (expand slightly)
+    - Humor beats (NEVER skip or compress)
+    - Horror reveals (build gradually)
+  example: "If source spends 3 sentences on Klein thinking about work, output should too"

   # 9. FORMATTING & TYPOGRAPHY
   formatting:
     sound_effects: "lowercase verbs; no comic-book onomatopoeia"